 Throughout the years, the occasional one-month or quarterly membership to stock photo sites, as well as one-off purchases of tools, like a new webcam or the legal pages I mentioned before.

 I’ve also invested in courses, e-books and other resources throughout the years.
-Some of the best don’t cost an arm-and-a-leg.
+Some of the best don’t cost much.

 However, my return on investment (ROI) has been much greater!
-So, if you’re doing things smartly, you can really make money with a little bit of investment upfront, and on a monthly/yearly basis.
+So, if you’re doing things smartly, you can make money with a little bit of investment upfront and on a monthly/yearly basis.

 Speaking of which, check out my templates for Canva, courses and e-books under the Courses And Resources tab above!

-One other thing you’ll want to invest in working with a blog coach, like myself.
+One other thing you’ll want to invest in working with a blog coach, like me.

-Coaches can help you learn new things, overcome challenges and give you a much-needed outside perspective of where you’re at, and where you can be using certain strategies.
+Coaches can help you learn new things, overcome challenges and give you a much-needed outside perspective on your site.

 Learn how to make at least $100 a month to fund your new blog.